sider/sider-docs/tools/ruby/brakeman.md

 ## Getting Started

-To start using Brakeman, enable it in repository setting.
+To start using Brakeman, enable it in [Repository Settings](../../getting-started/repository-settings.md).

 ## Configuration